 Maintenance and cost considerations

-The operational costs compared to jet engines is more economical for turboprops, as they are known to consume much more fuel during take off.
-Turboprop engines require 30% less fuel which would save a lot of fuel, especially for commercial operators that frequent window.
+The operational costs compared to jet engines are more economical for turboprops, as they are known to consume much more fuel during takeoff.
+Turboprop engines require 30% less fuel, which would save a lot of fuel, especially for commercial operators that frequent the window.
 Detrimental savings would be expected from operators that often use these engines for class transportation.

 The design of turboprop engines allows easier maintenance, such as operating robustly while withstanding harsh power inspection, alongside lower operational speeds that lessen wear and tear.
 The need for upkeep on these engines is less, too, alongside being slower, allowing for fewer worn-out parts.
 Regular maintenance checks, such as compressor and propeller system lookovers, can help prevent parts from being overworked without oversight during service.
 These longer reserved checkups allow for more to be done during step intervals, along with prolonged upkeep on lasting reserves.